Battle of Ongulumbashe: SWAPO Infiltration and South African Response

 In September 1965, the first group of SWAPO insurgents (numbering only about seven men) moved across the thinly guarded Angola/SWA border and began attacking targets in northern South West Africa.
 These included a local administrative building, a local tribal headman suspected to be in the employ of the South Africans, and a Portuguese shop owner.
 SWAPO established a camp at Ongulumbashe (modern spelling: Omugulugwombashe) from which further operations could be conducted.
 Incidentally, this was the only semi-permanent camp established by SWAPO on South West African soil for the duration of the conflict.
 SWAPO's presence in the region soon expanded until the total number of active insurgents numbered about 17.

 By early 1966, the South African authorities had become aware of SWAPO's presence and two Alouette III helicopters were dispatched to the region to aid the detachment of South African police assigned to guard the border.
 Using an informer within the group of insurgents, the South Africans were able to pinpoint the location of the SWAPO guerillas to Ongulumbashe.
 To dislodge the guerillas, the South Africans devised Operation Blouwildebees, the first ever heliborne assault undertaken by the South African armed forces.

 Battle

-On the 26th of August 1966, seven Alouette III helicopters, each carrying a six man assault team, took off from Ruacana and flew north towards Ongulumbashe.
+On the 26th of August 1966, seven Alouette III helicopters, each carrying a six man assault team, took off from Ruacana and flew South East towards Ongulumbashe.
 The helicopters deposited the combined force of South African police and paratroops at pre-determined locations around the camp.
 A gun-battle ensued between the insurgents, entrenched around the camp, and the security forces.
 The South Africans quickly overpowered the insurgents at the camp, killing 1, wounding 1, and capturing 8.
 A short follow-up operation was then launched in which another insurgent was killed.
 At least 2 insurgents were known to have escaped the battle.